fbpx

 • Notify subscription services, creditors, and acquaintances of seller’s new address and set up mail forwarding.

 • Collect any manuals and warranties had for items in the home, such as the HVAC system and any appliances that will be left behind.
-These should be left on the kitchen counter for the buyer, along with any spare keys and garage door openers.
+Leave these on the kitchen counter for the buyer, along with any spare keys and garage door openers.

 • Shut off water valves to prevent any leaks between the time the buyer takes possession and the time they actually move in.